This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-Follow up with your healthcare provider or cardiologist within 2 weeks or as directed:
+Follow up with your doctor within 7 days or as directed:

 You may need to return for other tests.
 You may need home health care.
 A healthcare provider will monitor your vital signs, weight, and make sure your medicines are working.
 Write down your questions so you remember to ask them during your visits.